Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 On the other side, you may want to modify HTTP headers before they could reach the upstream server.
 For this, your main tool is the ``proxy_set_header`` directive.
-As the name suggests, it does not just adds headers but allows redefining the received headers.
+As the name suggests, it does not just add headers but allows redefining the received headers.

 By default, 2 fields are automatically redefined, as if the following